nievergeltlab/PTSDF3/README.md

 # PTSDF3
-This is the public code base for PGC-PTSD Freeze 3.
+This is the public code base for PGC-PTSD Freeze 3 (Nat Genet, Accepted).
+Each folder contains the code for a given analysis.
+Details of operation can be found in code.

 Meta-analysis summary statistics will be made available upon publication here: https://pgc.unc.edu/for-researchers/download-results/.

 Access to study level summary statics and individual level data is facilitated here: https://pgc.unc.edu/for-researchers/data-access-committee/data-access-portal/

 ### COJO
 Conditional analysis of SNPs within significant genes (from gene-set analyses)